Frosenow/Learning-Tensorflowjs/README.md

 ## Examples:
 Take a look at these couple examples that I have in my own portfolio:

-**Locatobia - Guide for busy turists:** https://github.com/Frosenow/Locatobia
+**Locatobia - Guide for busy tourists:** https://github.com/Frosenow/Locatobia

 **Image Processing in Python using CUDA with Numba:** https://github.com/Frosenow/Numba-GPU-Image-Processing